 ❄️Storing suggestions

-Freezer - Vegan Italian sausages can be frozen for up to 3 months.
-I recommend portioning them out using freezer bags before freezing, so you will only take out what you need.
-Let them thaw overnight in the fridge before reheating.
+Freezer – Freeze for up to 3 months.
+For easy access, portion them out in freezer bags, so you can thaw only what you need.
+Let them defrost overnight in the fridge before reheating.

-Reheating - You can reheat sausages in the microwave, on the grill, or in the pan with oil.
+Reheating – Warm them up in the microwave, on the grill, or pan-fry with a little oil for crispy and charred edges.

 ❔Commonly asked questions